Qiskit/qiskit-ibm-runtime/docs/migrate/backend_run_migration_guide.rst

     circuit.cx(0, 1)
     circuit.measure_all()

-In the Provider, the code is:
+In Provider, the code is:

 .. code-block:: python